 No consideration of sustainability adverse impacts

-Alma Property Partners does not consider the principal adverse impacts of investment decisions on sustainability factors for real estate in our investment decisions during 2021.
+Alma Property Partners does not consider the principal adverse impacts of investment decisions on sustainability factors for real estate in our investment decisions during this year.
 Alma will evaluate the consideration of the principal adverse impacts of investment decisions on sustainability factors for real estate on an annual basis.

 The consideration of the principal adverse impacts of investment decisions on sustainability factors for real estate on Alma’s behalf will require collection of readily available and satisfactory information for sustainability factors.
 Alma Property Partners does not believe information for sustainability factors with satisfying quality is available at present to enable adequate monitoring of Alma Property Partners adverse impacts of our investment decisions.

 Remuneration policies in relation to the integration of sustainability risks

 Sustainability risk are considered in the remuneration of key personnel that make investment decisions or provide investment advice.
 Compensation to employees must comply with Alma’s renumeration policy and environmental, social and governance policy.

 Alma Property Partners is a signatory of the United Nations-supported Principles for Responsible Investment (PRI), the world’s leading proponent of responsible investment with over 3000 signatories globally.